Jets quarterback Aaron Rodgersmotions to fans as he walks off...

 Jets quarterback Aaron Rodgersmotions to fans as he walks off the field after playing against the New England Patriots in an NFL game Thursday at MetLife Stadium.
 Credit: AP/Seth Wenig

 Please forgive the Jets fans in your life for being a bit disoriented these last few days.
-You may have noticed they are not themselves, that their attention seems to drift to other matters during conversations or routine tasks, and that there is actually a tinge of pleasantness in personalities that tended to be prickly at this time of years past.
+You may have noticed they are not themselves, that their attention seems to drift to other matters during conversations or routine tasks, and that there actually is a tinge of pleasantness in personalities that tended to be prickly at this time of year in the past.

 This is all normal and to be expected.